 There are a few choices available with how to treat and manage Endometriois pain and symptoms.

-- Birth control pills/implants: many women with Endometriosis control their symptoms with birth control pills, injections, IUDs, or implants.
+- Birth control pills/implants: many people with Endometriosis control their symptoms with birth control pills, injections, IUDs, or implants.
 These may help alleviate period symptoms, or suppress them altogether, by reducing hormone production and levels.

 - GnRH agonist: these shut down the body’s production of certain hormones, throwing a person into chemical menopause.
-The most common you’ll hear of is Lupron Depot, which is highly controversial among EndoSisters, and is often used to treat prostate cancer.
+The most common you’ll hear of is Lupron Depot, which is highly controversial among EndoWarriors, and is often used to treat prostate cancer.
 It’s not an easy treatment to endure.

 - Aromatase inhibitor: Femara and Letrozole are common aromatase inhibitors, generally used to help treat breast cancer.
 The hope is to block aromatase production and decrease the spread and symptoms of Endometriosis.
 Like Lupron Depot, this is not an easy treatment to go through.

-- Physical therapy/pelvic floor therapy: some women claim relief after physical therapy and/or pelvic floor therapy.
+- Physical therapy/pelvic floor therapy: some Warriors claim relief after physical therapy and/or pelvic floor therapy.
 It may help strengthen and loosen the muscles of the pelvis, helping with painful “frozen pelvis” symptoms, or it may loosen adhesions which are causing pain.

 A very important, and often neglected, instruction for anyone on certain medications is to please wear sunscreen.
 Stripping your body of it’s ability to create certain hormones may also strip it’s ability protect you from the sun.